 Over the past decade we’ve had the privilege of working with countless Marketing Managers.
 One of the things we enjoy the most is getting to know each of them and learning how they work best.
 We’ve learned a lot from our clients.
 They provide us opportunities to learn alongside them while discussing marketing challenges and we find that those experiences really sharpen our skills as Media Buyers.
+Many of these marketers have shared with us their biggest marketing mistake.

-A consistent mistake that we have seen time and time again is wanting to spread advertising dollars too thin.
-It’s a very common and understandable slip-up.
 We get it completely.
 Marketers want to do a little bit of everything and see what works.
 If only there was a media planning mutual fund right?

 The problem with trying to do too many marketing mediums is that every one ultimately ends up underfunded.
 An underfunded media investment always fails.
 The secret art to media buying is creating the right media mix that gives advertisers enough Reach and Frequency to produce ROI.
 Reach is the defined as the percentage of the demographic your ad will reach.
 Frequency is defined as the number of times your demographic will see the ad within an ad campaign.
 There is a recipe required to create ROI (return on investment).
 Without hitting the target Reach and Frequency or the strategic Impression Goal, ad campaigns will fail.